epdoc/launchgen/README.md

 - The script starts by looking for a `.vscode` folder to find the project root.
 - It then checks for the presence of `deno.json` or `package.json` to determine the runtime.
 - It reads configuration from `deno.json`, `package.json`, and `launch.config.json` (if they exist).
 - It reads the existing `launch.json` file (if it exists) and filters out any previously generated configurations.
+This is done by checking for the presence of an `env` property with `LAUNCHGEN` set to `'true'`.
+Any configuration that does not have this property will be preserved.
 - It walks the workspace directories, adhering to the `tests` entries in `deno.json`, and adds launch configurations for any test or run files it finds.
 Any global test arguments from `launch.config.json` are applied here.
 - It adds any custom launch configurations defined in the `groups` section of `launch.config.json`.